 Conduct fair, defensible, evidence-based interviews that uncover reliable information without confrontation, coercion, or investigative shortcuts.

-Built by a former Senior Investigator and Police Academy interviewing instructor.
+Built by a former Senior Investigator with the New York State Police and lead instructor at the NYS Police Academy for Investigative Interviewing.

 Fair Process·Accurate Information·Defensible Outcomes